• About Trudy

 by Trudy Wendelin, L.Ac January 3, 2026

 As a former member of Mountaineers in Washington state, bringing my hiking essentials has become second nature for my outdoor adventures.
-Taking overall precautions and planning for safety ensures an enjoyable outing, …
+Taking overall precautions and planning for safety ensures an enjoyable and …

 0 FacebookTwitterPinterestEmail